BDSM: Internet

 In the late 1980s, the Internet provided a way of finding people with specialized interests around the world as well as on a local level, and communicating with them anonymously.
 This brought about an explosion of interest and knowledge of BDSM, particularly on the usenet group alt.sex.bondage.
 When that group became too cluttered with spam, the focus moved to soc.subculture.bondage-bdsm.
 With an increased focus on forms of social media, FetLife was formed, which advertises itself as "a social network for the BDSM and fetish community".
 It operates similarly to other social media sites, with the ability to make friends with other users, events, and pages of shared interests.

 In addition to traditional sex shops, which sell sex paraphernalia, there has also been an explosive growth of online adult toy companies that specialize in leather/latex gear and BDSM toys.
 Once a very niche market, there are now very few sex toy companies that do not offer some sort of BDSM or fetish gear in their catalog.
 Kinky elements seem to have worked their way into "vanilla" markets.
 The former niche expanded to an important pillar of the business with adult accessories.
 Today practically all suppliers of sex toys do offer items which originally found usage in the BDSM subculture.
 Padded handcuffs, latex and leather garments, as well as more exotic items like soft whips for fondling and TENS for erotic electro stimulation, can be found in catalogs aiming at classical vanilla target groups, indicating that former boundaries increasingly seem to shift.

 During the last years, the Internet also provides a central platform for networking among individuals who are interested in the subject.
 Besides countless private and commercial choices, there is an increasing number of local networks and support groups emerging.
-These groups often offer comprehensive background and health-related information for people who have been unwillingly outed as well as contact lists with information on psychologists, physicians and lawyers who are familiar with BDSM related topics.
+These groups often offer comprehensive background and health-related information for people who have been unwillingly outed as well as contact lists with information on psychologists, physicians and lawyers who are familiar with BDSM-related topics.

-University clubs

-Increasingly, American universities are witnessing BDSM and kink education by providing student clubs, such as Columbia University's Conversio Virium and Iowa State University's Cuffs.
-University BDSM clubs are also found in the U.K., Canada, Belgium, and Taiwan.

-Some American universities—such as Indiana University and Michigan State University—have professors who research and teach classes on BDSM.